bundlewrap/bundlewrap/docs/content/guide/env.md

 Extra arguments to include in every call to `ssh` BundleWrap makes.
 Set this to "-F ~/.ssh/otherconf" to use a different SSH config with BundleWrap.
 Defaults to `""`.

+Note that you can also pass extra arguments [per-node](../repo/nodes.py.md).

 <br>

 ## `BW_SCP_ARGS`

 Extra arguments to include in every call to `scp` BundleWrap makes.
 Defaults to the value of `BW_SSH_ARGS`.

+Note that you can also pass extra arguments [per-node](../repo/nodes.py.md).

 <br>